TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

 <sup>7</sup> Given that the maximum processing time of the main processing subsystem is 1.2 ms and the total allowable delay is 1.4 ms, the worst-case delay of this subsystem is 0.2 ms. Staying within these parameters will allow the processor subsystem to use accurate data.

+<sup>8</sup> In order to prevent the microphone output from distorting or clipping before it is sent to the preamplifier, a specified maximum SPL (sound pressure level in dB) must be found.
+Assuming the construction noise is at least 50 ft away from the source, the maximum SPL that the microphone would receive is 110 dB from an impact pile driver [5].

 ## Buildable Schematic
-The image below is a buildable schematic using the TS472 Preamplifier, CMA-4544PF-W electret microphone, and OPA2863-Q1 operational amplifier.
+The image below is a buildable schematic using the TS472 Preamplifier, POM-5038P electret microphone, and OPA2863-Q1 operational amplifier.

 <img src="/Documentation/Images/Error/Diagrams/Buildable_Schematic_6.png" width="75%" height="75%">